 The tours take in these historic places ; Albi, Cordes-sur-Ciel, Penne, Puycelci, Bruniquel, Najac, Castlenau-de-Levis, Belcastel and more.
 Within these locations we will find ruined castles, pigeonniers, vineyards, sunflower fields, farmscapes, churches and abbeys, medieval fortified towns, villages and much more.
 The course is designed to help you gain that all important 'photographer's eye', plus free sessions in Photoshop where you get to see just how important post production is now to the craft of photography.
 Our courses are fun, informative and inspiring and above all fun!.

 All photographs © Jon Davison 2016-17.

-• The cost of our one-on-one tours covers your accommodation and all meals at the intimate La Maison au Puits, a 5 minute drive from Cordes.
+• The cost of our one-on-one tours covers your accommodation and all meals at a Chambre d’hôte in Cordes itself.
 Travel to the photographic sites and airport or rail transfers are all included.
 So no more cost to you.

 CASTLES & FORTIFIED TOWNS OR VILLAGES

 The Tarn region of Occitanie is dotted with ruined and intact castles, with many dating from the 13th century.
 Many of these had a part to play in the Cathar tragedies of the mid 1200's and are an essential part of the fabric of this region.
 Some of the ones we will be visiting are; Albi, Cordes-sur-Ciel, Penne, Puycelci, Bruniquel, Najac, Castlenau-de-Levis, Belcastel and more.
 The fortified villages or towns we will visit are all part of the 'Bastide' circuit.
 These are locations that were designed to house people displaced by the wars of persecution over the years.